 As the Bukkit project grew throughout 2011, a few issues had started to creep up.
 Permissions management in the Bukkit ecosystem was non-ideal, and the forums were outgrowing their usefulness as a place to download plugins.

-Dinnerbone proposed a solution, a system in Bukkit for permissions that was colloquially known as SuperPerms.
-Not wanting to break the community-made permission plugins, the Bukkit permission system instead did what Vault had done, providing an official way for plugins to ask the installed permission plugin whether a player had a permission node.
+Dinnerbone proposed a solution, a system in Bukkit for permissions that was colloquially known as SuperPerms (or sometimes DinnerPerms, referencing its creator).
+Not wanting to break the community-made permission plugins, the Bukkit permission system behaved similarly to a very cut down version of Vault, providing an official way for plugins to ask the installed permission plugin whether a player had a permission or not.
 This system, while widely used for permission checking now, was imperfect compared to Vault.
-Dinnerbone did not believe that plugins needed access to which groups a player was in, and instead suggested to use a group.GroupName
+Dinnerbone did not believe that plugins needed access to which groups a player was in, and instead suggested to use a group.GroupName permission check to assess group membership.
+Due to this decision being disagreed with by many permission plugin designers, plugins that relied on group names had to continue using Vault.
+Both Vault and WEPIF were updated to support the new system and kept around for the following years.

 As part of the SuperPerms launch, SpaceManiac also launched a new permissions plugin that implemented SuperPerms as an example.
 The new plugin, PermissionsBukkit, was started on the 2nd of July 2011 and launched on the 17th of July alongside SuperPerms inclusion in Bukkit.